Who doesn’t enjoy pasta?

-There are two main types of machines: manual and automatic.
-Manual pasta machines definitely make the pasta-making process easier, but they still require some work.
+There are two main types of pasta makers: manual and automatic.
+A manual pasta maker can make the pasta-making process easier, but they still require some work.

-Manual noodle machines have pasta roller and a manual handle that you crank to make the best pasta.
+Manual pasta makers have pasta roller and a manual handle that you crank to make the best pasta.
 They’re perfect for making long noodles like spaghetti and fetuccine.
-Manual machines are more affordable than automatic machines and can last for a long time.
+A manual pasta maker is more affordable than automatic pasta makers and can last for a long time.

 Automatic pasta makers do most of the work for you.
 They are more expensive than manual pasta machines, but they are faster and easier to use.
 They also allow you to make more pasta styles, including round pastas like macaroni and ziti.

-As you consider the best choice, there are some factors to keep in mind.
+On your search for the best pasta makers, there are some factors to keep in mind.

 Do you anticipate using the machine once or twice per month?
 Or do you make homemade pasta several times per week?
-If you’re an occasional pasta maker, a manual machine can easily meet your needs.
+If you’re an occasional pasta maker, a manual machine can easily meet your needs, capable of handling a wide range of pasta shapes to help you make fresh pasta with ease.

-If fresh pasta is an essential part of your diet, you may want to go for an automatic machine so you can make pasta more easily.
+If fresh pasta is an essential part of your diet, you may want to consider electric pasta makers so you can make fresh pasta more easily.
 Manual machines can also work well for making large batches of pasta; it just takes a bit longer.
-The hands-on experience of using a manual machine is appealing as well.
+The hands-on experience of using a manual pasta and noodle maker may be appealing as well, working with your hands to create pasta shapes from fresh pasta dough can be a rewarding experience.

 Pasta machines can vary widely in price.
 Manual machines start as low as $15, and automatic machines start at around $75.
 As with most purchases, the brand is a big influence on the price.
 Higher quality brands may be more expensive, but they also tend to last longer.